-Jesus Died.
 When scripture says that Jesus died, it means that His physical body died but not His spirit.
 Three days after His physical death, Jesus’ body returned to life.
 His spirit never stopped existing.

 For Christ also died for sins once for all, the just for the unjust, so that He might bring us to God, having been put to death in the flesh, but made alive in the spirit . . .
-(NASB) 1 Peter 3:18 (NASB)
+1 Peter 3:18 (NASB)

-Died For Our Sins.
 When Jesus died, He died for a reason.
 His death was not an accident.
 He came to this earth in order to forgive our sins.
 He had to die in order to do this.
 He came because Adam and Eve had disobeyed God.

 Sin is disobeying God.
 God had warned our parents – Adam and Eve – that disobeying Him would bring death.
 They would die both physically and spiritually.
 Spiritual death is eternal separation from God – not destruction of the spirit.
 We understand physical death.
 When Adam and Eve sinned they caused their children to become sinners.
 They died both physically and spiritually.

 For as through the one man’s disobedience the many were made sinners . . .
 Romans 5:19 (NASB)

-In order to rescue us from the penalty of our sin, a sinless individual had to die for us.
-Someone who did not deserve to physically die had to choose to die for us.
+In order to rescue us from the penalty of our sins, a sinless individual had to die in our place.
+Someone who was sinless and perfect had to choose to die for us.
 Jesus did that for us.

 . . . so Christ also, having been offered once to bear the sins of many, will appear a second time for salvation without reference to sin, to those who eagerly await Him.
-(NASB) Hebrews 9:28
+Hebrews 9:28 (NASB)

 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
-(NASB) John 3:16
+John 3:16 (NASB)

 He will forgive all of our sins forever.

 . . . but He, having offered one sacrifice for sins for all time, SAT DOWN AT THE RIGHT HAND OF GOD, waiting from that time onward UNTIL HIS ENEMIES BE MADE A FOOTSTOOL FOR HIS FEET.
 For by one offering He has perfected for all time those who are sanctified.
-(NASB) Hebrews 10:12-14
+Hebrews 10:12-14 (NASB)

 All of our past sins will be forgiven.
 All of our present and future sins will also be forgiven as well.
-ALL of our sins will be forgiven.
+All of our sins will be forgiven.